raisa-d/the-100-rpg/README.md

 Currently, there is one known bug:
 1. os.system("clear") does not work on Windows-- for Windows, it would need to be os.system("cls")

-The development team is working to resolve these issues.
+The game developer is working to resolve these issues.

 ## Inspiration

-The creation of this game was inspired by other text-based Python RPGs, such as "Farcore" by OverdriveReplit.
+The creation of this game was inspired by the CW's "The 100" and other text-based Python RPGs, such as "Farcore" by OverdriveReplit.
 You can check it out [here](https://replit.com/@OverdriveReplit/Farcore?v=1#main.py).

 Feel free to explore, contribute, or provide feedback to help improve "The 100 Role Player Game."
 Enjoy your adventure in the world of "The 100"!